Best Of17 min read

 • Not suitable for complex project scheduling

 Bottom line: Basecamp is ideal for established construction companies with larger teams who need to consolidate communication.
-Don't use it if scheduling complexity is your main challenge.
+Don't use it if scheduling complexity is your biggest issue.

 8. nTask — Best for Very Small Crews on a Shoestring Budget